Introduction

 On closer inspection, however, it appears that the co-operation condition proposed in this context ("S believes that if p this is at least also dependent on co-operative external factors that are outside of S's control") also applies to the attitude of despair!
 The desperate prisoner or the desperate sick person also hope that, if the hoped-for escape or recovery succeed, this depends on "good", "co-operating" factors that they cannot control.
 So if it is true that despair excludes hope and that, in addition to the awareness of dependence on cooperating external factors, it can also contain the same desires and the same probability assessments as a corresponding hope, then conditions (i) to (iii) together are not sufficient to characterise hope.
 They do not distinguish hope from despair.

 At this point, there are at least two options.
 Either we continue the search for further necessary conditions which, together with the others, could also be sufficient to distinguish hope from other attitudes.
 Or we question whether despair is actually different from hope in every case.
 Perhaps it is not, contrary to a widespread thesis in the literature on hope.
 In any case, our everyday language suggests overlaps: for example, we talk about "desperate hopes" and apparently mean hopes that are meaningful, but where we despair because of the simultaneous improbability of their fulfilment.
-Such observations suggest that hope and despair
+Such observations suggest that hope and despair are by no means mutually exclusive.

 If this were to be confirmed on closer inspection, a significantly different dialectical situation would present itself than is assumed in much of the current philosophical literature on hope.
 If, as I have argued, hope also overlaps with optimism, then a central question is not how hope can be distinguished from despair, but rather how despairing hope can be distinguished from optimistic hope.
 I am optimistic that the tools developed here will make such a distinction possible, and I hope to be able to discuss this in more detail on other occasions.